 - Proof showing equipment deficiency is fixed

 - If cited for TEXTING or a related driving offense, the free course, “Grave Mistakes”, is a requirement for diversion.

 You may provide these in person or in Court, or forward documentation in an email as a PDF attachment to [email protected].
 If using the email option: Place your name as it appears on your citation, and the case number in the subject line.
 You can locate your case number using the Johnson County District Court website.
 If you fax the required document(s), ensure your case number, your full name as it appears on the citation, and your phone number are on the fax.
 Our fax number is 913.715.3040.

 If your citation involved an ACCIDENT, you must provide proof of insurance and proof from your insurance company that you have been released from liability and any claims for injury or property damage have been resolved, or the insurance company states that the claims are being resolved.
 This includes proof that you are not responsible for damages or that you have paid for the damages.

-Use the Online Diversion option, call the Traffic Unit 913.715.3011 or email [email protected] to begin Diversion prior to your Court date.
+Use the Online Diversion option first.
+If you are not successful with the Online process, call the Traffic Unit at 913-715-3011 or email [email protected] to begin the Diversion process.
+This should be done well in advance of your Court date.
 When calling, listen to the message carefully and leave a detailed voicemail.
 If sending an email, be sure to include your name as it appears on your citation, and the case number in the subject line.

 You may visit the Johnson County District Attorney’s Diversion Office located on the 3rd floor of the Johnson County District Courthouse to pay your fees and sign your Diversion Agreement OR appear in Court on your Court date.
 The Diversion Office is available Monday through Friday 8:30 a.m. until 4:30 p.m.